Torill Elvira Mortensen

 Torill Elvira Mortensen is an associate professor at the IT-University of Copenhagen since July 2010.
 Before that she was an associate professor in media and communication at Volda University College, Norway, where she worked from 1991 - 2010.
 Her Ph D is on games and culture: Pleasures of the player, flow and control in online games (2003), and much of her research and publications are on games, the rest more generally on social media.
 Her teaching has mainly been on public relations and media theory and more currently on Digital Rhetoric.

-Torill was a member of the board for Norsk Tipping, appointed by the Norwegian Minster of Culture from 2011 - 2015, she served on the board of DiGRA, Digital Games Researchers Association from 2006 – 2010, and she was a founding member of the journal Gamestudies.
+Torill was a member of the board for Norsk Tipping from 2011 - 2015, she served on the board of DiGRA, Digital Games Researchers Association from 2006 – 2010, and she was a founding member of the journal Gamestudies.
 She is active in several of the internet research communities, and was program chair for Association of Internet Research’s conference IR 11.0 in Stockholm 2010.
-She wrote Perceiving Play: the Art and Study of Computer Games, a book on games research and the development of the field, published in 2009, and was main editor of
+She wrote Perceiving Play: the Art and Study of Computer Games, a book on games research and the development of the field, published in 2009, and was main editor of The Dark Side of Gameplay: Controversial Issues in Playful Environments, published in 2015.

-Torill Elvira Mortensen, Jonas Linderoth and Ashley M. L. Brown (eds) (2015): The dark side of gameplay: problematic content in playful environments, London: Routledge
+Torill Elvira Mortensen, Jonas Linderoth and Ashley M. L. Brown (eds) (2015): The dark side of gameplay: controversial issues in playful environments, London: Routledge

 Torill Elvira Mortensen (2015): Keeping the Balance: Morals at the dark side, in Torill Elvira Mortensen, Jonas Linderoth and Ashley M. L. Brown (eds): The dark side of gameplay: problematic content in playful environments, London: Routledge